yauz3/MEGA-PROTAC/README.md

 ](https://github.com/bjornwallner/DockQ)

 *3*- PIZSA Installation:
-To intall PIZSA, please follow the protocol outlined in their official documentation:
+To install PIZSA, please follow the protocol outlined in their official documentation:

 [PIZSA Website
 ](http://cospi.iiserpune.ac.in/pizsa/Download/Download.html)

 The three program files are located in the *BIN* directory.

+*4* Make sure FCC and Vorquma paths are correct on your system FCC_path="../fcc/scripts" voronota_path="../voronota_1.22.3149"

 <h2>How to set up the environment</h2>

-*4* Make sure FCC and Vorquma paths are correct on your system FCC_path="../fcc/scripts" voronota_path="../voronota_1.22.3149"

 **1- Conda Installation**: